Comprehensive Exam for the English MA:

 B. the authors should be chosen from the three following categories, with some representation for each one:

-- Readings in the required Related Field
+- Readings in culture from the disciplinary perspective of the required Related Field (that is, not English or Writing Studies)

 In this part of the examination. there will be some choice of questions.
 They will assume the student's general familiarity with three major categories as well as detailed knowledge of the chosen works.